janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 make a configuration change, being sure that the server configuration has not changed since the client last inspected it.

-By supplying the latest entag values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any changes have occurred at the server that the client is not yet aware of.
+By supplying the latest etag values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any changes have occurred at the server that the client is not yet aware of.

-Even if a client is constantly connected to a device, and even possibly receiving notifications when a server device's configuration changes, there is always a possibility that a change is introduced by another party in the time window between when the client last received an update about the server's configuration until the server executes a configuration change request.
+Unless datastore global locks are taken for potentially long times, even if a client is constantly connected to a device, and even possibly receiving notifications when a server device's configuration changes, there is always a possibility that a change is introduced by another party in the time window between when the client last received an update about the server's configuration until the server executes a configuration change request.
 By leveraging conditional transactions, this race condition can be eliminated efficiently.
-If the client provides the transaction-id it expects the device to have as part of it's configuration change request, and the device guarantees to only execute the request in case the transaction-id in the request matches that on the server, the race condition is removed.

-When a NETCONF client sends an edit-config or edit-data request to a NETCONF server that implements this specification, the client MAY specify expected entag values on the versioned elements touched by the transaction.
+When a NETCONF client sends an edit-config or edit-data request to a NETCONF server that implements this specification, the client MAY specify expected etag values on the versioned elements touched by the transaction.

-If such an entag value differs from the entag value stored on the server, the server MUST reject the transaction.
+If such an etag value differs from the etag value stored on the server, the server MUST reject the transaction.

-If the server rejects the transaction because the configuration entag value differs from the client's expectation, ther server MUST return an rpc-error with the following values:
+If the server rejects the transaction because the configuration etag value differs from the client's expectation, ther server MUST return an rpc-error with the following values: